favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 This design applies only to WAF list item ownership based on WAF list item comments.

-It is not a general ownership abstraction for all managed resources.
-DNS record ownership remains separate, and WAF-less or DNS-only runs do not use this selector.

 ## Extension Points

 - If one process ever needs multiple ownership scopes for the same WAF list, the cache design must change so filter identity becomes part of the caching model.
 - Future configuration and UI work should continue to keep ownership selection separate from the parameters written to WAF list items.
-- If future work needs shared ownership rules across DNS and WAF resources, that should be designed as a new abstraction instead of coupling the two selectors implicitly.
+- If future work changes the broader ownership model, this note should continue to own only the WAF attribute-based ownership layer instead of coupling itself to unrelated ownership rules.